 -What am I interested in pursuing as a major?

 -What schools offer strong programs in my major?
+Does the school also offer cool college electives?

 -How important is cost, and will scholarships be available at this school?